-Doesn’t the meal in the feature image look awesome?
+Doesn’t this meal look awesome?

 And so it should, as according to TripAdvisor, it was created at one of London’s most exclusive and in-demand restaurants called ‘The Shed in Dulwich’.